 Originally the Sumatran Rhinos were present throughout Southeast Asia and in parts of India and China, but the species has now gone extinct everywhere except for Sumatra, Indonesia.
 The species became extinct in Malaysia in 2015.

 We find the remaining Sumatran Rhinos in isolated high ground of Sumatran rainforests having been pushed out of their ideal habitat by humans .
 It is thought that that these rhinos would breed and feed better if they could have continued to live in the drier lowland forests.

 Sumatran Rhinos are today one of the most endangered land mammals on Earth.
 They have become almost impossible to encounter in the wild.
-Staff of The Indonesian Rhino Foundation state that it has only be seen once in the wild in the last 40 years.
+Staff of The Indonesian Rhino Foundation state that it has only been seen once in the wild in the last 40 years.
 There is however some evidence, such as camera shots, dung and footprints, that Sumatran Rhinos still live in the wild in four different places in Indonesia.
 This is the last country in the world with a wild population.
 It is estimated that only 30 to 80 individuals still live in the wild and just 9 in captivity.

 In 1986, the Sumatran rhino was listed as an endangered species by the International Union for the Conservation of Nature with an estimated population of 400 to 800 individuals.
 Ten years later, the species became listed as critically endangered with the population estimated then at 400 rhinos.
 In 2008, the estimate was down to less than 300.